paladin-t/bitty/docs/documents/manual.md

 * `mouse([index])`: gets the current mouse (or touch) states
 	* `index`: always 1 for the mouse, or the finger index with touch screens, starts from 1
 	* returns `x`, `y`, `b1`, `b2`, `b3`, `wheel` for the mouse position and the LMB, RMB, MMB, wheel state respectively, `x` and `y` could be NaN if the mouse is outside the canvas, `wheel` can be negative, positive or zero

+Seealso the "Mouse" example under the "Primitives" category.

 ### Camera